 In Southeast Asia, different sulfadoxine-resistant alleles of the dhps gene are localized to different geographic regions.
 This is a common evolutionary phenomenon that comes about because drug-resistant mutants arise in a population and interbreed with other P. falciparum isolates in close proximity.
 Sulfadoxine-resistant parasites cause considerable human hardship in regions in which this drug is widely used as an over-the-counter malaria remedy.
 As is common with pathogens that multiply to large numbers within an infection cycle, P. falciparum evolves relatively rapidly (over a decade or so) in response to the selective pressure of commonly used anti-malarial drugs.
 For this reason, scientists must constantly work to develop new drugs or drug combinations to combat the worldwide malaria burden.2

 In humans, as well as in many other animals and some plants, the sex of the individual is determined by sex chromosomes—one pair of non-homologous chromosomes.
+Humans may identify as being male, female, neither of these, both, or other gender(s) independently of these chromosomes, but the sex chromosomes can be associated with certain traits.
 Until now, we have only considered inheritance patterns among non-sex chromosomes, or autosomes.
 In addition to 22 homologous pairs of autosomes, human females have a homologous pair of X chromosomes, whereas human males have an XY chromosome pair.
 Although the Y chromosome contains a small region of similarity to the X chromosome so that they can pair during meiosis, the Y chromosome is much shorter and contains fewer genes.
 When a gene being examined is present on the X, but not the Y, chromosome, it is X-linked.

 Eye color in Drosophila, the common fruit fly, was the first X-linked trait to be identified.
 Thomas Hunt Morgan mapped this trait to the X chromosome in 1910.
 Like humans, Drosophila males have an XY chromosome pair, and females are XX.
 In flies the wild-type eye color is red (XW) and is dominant to white eye color (Xw) (Figure 8.15).
 Because of the location of the eye-color gene, reciprocal crosses do not produce the same offspring ratios.
 Males are said to be hemizygous, in that they have only one allele for any X-linked characteristic.
 Hemizygosity makes descriptions of dominance and recessiveness irrelevant for XY males.
 Drosophila males lack the white gene on the Y chromosome; that is, their genotype can only be XWY or XwY.
 In contrast, females have two allele copies of this gene and can be XWXW, XWXw, or XwXw.